wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

 .. _build_lab_install_wazuh_server:

-Install Wazuh Manager Components
+Install Wazuh server Components
 ================================

-The Wazuh Manager in your lab will be running the Wazuh Manager, Wazuh API, and Filebeat applications.
+The Wazuh server in your lab will be running the Wazuh manager, Wazuh API, and Filebeat applications.

 Log in and sudo to root
 -----------------------